lexin4ever/requirejs-css-plugin/readme.md

-# a requirejs plugin to load css files
+# a requirejs plugin to load or embed css files
 ## take the best of both methods

 before optimization, the method is to load the css file by a `link` element.